U.S. senators ask Target CEO for information on data breach

 Steinhafel told CNBC television on Monday: "We're going to get to the bottom of this.
 We're not going to rest until we understand what happened and how that happened."

-(Reporting by Ros Krasny and Mark Hosenball, additional reporting by Dhanya Skariachan in New York; Writing by Doina Chiacu; Editing by Jim Loney and David Gregorio)
+(Reporting by Ros Krasny; Writing by Doina Chiacu; Editing by Jim Loney)